 - Database parts that define a datastore’s characteristics.

-- Datastores categorized by data types: deep dive into databases for unstructured, structured (tabular), and semi-structured (NoSQL) data.
+- Datastores categorized by data types: deep dive into databases for unstructured, structured (SQL/tabular), and semi-structured (NoSQL) data.

 - Differences between SQL and NoSQL databases.

-- Decision cheatsheet to navigate the landscape of on-prem and on-cloud datastore choices.
+- Decision Tree Cheatsheet to navigate the landscape of on-prem and on-cloud datastore choices.

 Inside a Database